Fix & Flip

 Deal sourcing is where most beginners struggle.
 The best deal sources for South Florida first-time flippers:

-- Wholesalers: Once you have your buyer criteria established, get on local wholesale lists.
-You'll receive off-market deals — though analyze each one critically, as wholesale prices already include a margin for the wholesaler
+- Wholesalers: once you have your buyer criteria established, get on local wholesale lists.
+You'll receive off-market deals, but analyze each one critically.
+Wholesale prices already include a margin for the wholesaler.